RongzhiFu/effective-robot/README.md

 Usage

-Run the Jupyter notebook Pavia University.ipynb which contains:
+Run the Jupyter notebook.ipynb which contains:
 Data Loading and Preprocessing:
 Load and explore hyperspectral data
 Filter unlabeled pixels